elizabethude/portfolio/virtualinternships/commonwealthbank.md

 title: Commonwealth Bank Internship
 ---

+## Commonwealth Bank Introduction to Cybersecurity Job Simulation on Forage - September 2024

+- Completed a job simulation involving the role of a cybersecurity generalist, specializing in fraud detection and prevention for Commonwealth Bank's Cybersecurity team.
+- Developed skills in building data visualization dashboards using Splunk to uncover patterns and insights in historical customer data, aiding in fraud detection.
+- Demonstrated the ability to respond effectively to cybersecurity incidents, including notifying relevant teams, collecting information, containing and stopping attacks, and aiding in recovery efforts.
+- Enhanced security awareness expertise by designing infographics promoting best practices for secure password management, following Australian Cybersecurity Centre advice.
+- Acquired practical experience in penetration testing, assessing the security of web applications, identifying vulnerabilities, and providing recommendations for remediation to bolster cybersecurity defenses.

 I began by revising the fundamentals of cybersecurity and learning about various cyber threats such as phishing and malware.
 I identified security risks, conducted assessments on fictional organizations, and prioritized vulnerabilities to enhance my risk management skills.
 Additionally, I implemented security measures like firewalls and encryption protocols, emphasizing the importance of a multi-layered security approach.

 The simulation also involved monitoring networks for suspicious activities, responding to incidents in real time, and developing effective communication strategies for both technical and non-technical audiences.
 I explored ways to foster a cybersecurity culture within organizations by training employees and promoting awareness to minimize human error.